dadamssg/c2-api-docs/README.md

 #### path
 This must be a valid express route path.

+#### method
+A single http verb that this endpoint responds to.
+Ex. `POST`

 #### methods
+Routes can respond to multiple http methods.
 This must be an array of http verbs that this endpoint responds to.
 Ex. `['GET', 'POST', 'PUT', 'PATCH', 'DELETE']`

 #### title
 Only used for documentation in the api explorer ui.